 When you're a kid, nearly everything you do can be fueled by healthy competition, whether you're on the playground or in the classroom.
 As you get older and the stakes get higher, competing gets a little more tiresome.
 But it might be just what your workout routine needs.

-Adding a competitive or game-like element to tracking exercise with a wearable device increased the amount of time people spent being active in a September 2019 JAMA Internal Medicine study.
+Adding a competitive or game-like element to exercise via a wearable device increased the amount of time people spent being active in a September 2019 JAMA Internal Medicine study.

 1. Activity (for Apple Watch)

 Sure, you likely already know that the Apple Watch Activity app tracks data and alerts you when you hit certain goals.
 But did you know you can connect with your friends and turn your data into a competition?
 Jesse Alexander, senior master instructor at CycleBar, says he competes with a fellow instructor so they can help hold each other accountable.
 Each week, the winner gets bragging rights on social media.

 To share activity, open the Activity app on your iPhone and tap the Sharing tab.
 Invite up to 40 friends (they also need to have an Apple Watch).

 Once you're connected, challenge each other to complete activity goals, including closing all three rings, finishing workouts or earning achievements.
 It's a great way to check in on each other and motivate your friends to meet their goals.